 Ask the right way.

 In the ’60s, recording artist Bob Dylan railed against national injustices in what are now famous songs.
 He was smart, witty, and direct in his delivery, but his distinctive singing voice wasn’t always easy on the ears.
-In fact, back then you were either a fan—or you weren’t.
 Then along came the folk group Peter, Paul & Mary.
 The trio covered many a Dylan song, but with gorgeous harmonies and softer edges.
 The songs found a huge audience.

-This story illustrates the adage “It’s not what you say, it’s how you say it.”
+This story illustrates the adage, “It’s not what you say, it’s how you say it.”
 And nowhere is this truer than when it comes to asking.
-Your attitude, body language, and tone of voice carry as much weight as your words.
-A few things to consider:
+Remember that your attitude, body language, and tone of voice carry as much weight as your words.

 Ask with confidence.

-Start by believing that you deserve what you’re asking for – and expect a positive response.
-This expectation precedes you like your breath.
-It sets a tone that steers things toward your desired outcome.
-When you imagine a favorable response to your question prior to asking it, people can sense your self-confidence and hear it in your voice.
-This takes practice.
-Visualize the outcome in your mind.
-Draw a mental picture and dwell on that picture, even embellishing the results.
-Focus on the positive outcome of a meeting or encounter for several minutes just prior to the event, and chances are you’ll be setting yourself up for great results.
+Start by believing that you deserve what you’re asking for – and expect a positive outcome.
+When you visualize a favorable response to your question prior to asking it, people can sense your self-confidence and hear it in your voice.
+When you focus on getting great results just prior to a meeting or encounter, chances are you’ll be setting yourself up for success.

-Extracted from The Answer is Yes But First You Have to Ask, Copyright © 2012, Jim Charette, www.jimcharette.com .
+Excerpt from The Answer is Yes But First You Have to Ask, Copyright © 2012, Jim Charette, www.jimcharette.com .